Personal Information We Collect

 Cross-Border Transfers of Personal Information

-Like most global organizations, and to the extent warranted, Cummins transfers (shares) some of its personal data with relevant affiliates (personnel) in other countries, as well as with external partners who assist with business activities.
-The data privacy laws that apply to personal data differ from country to country, and do not always offer a consistent level of protection for the personal data that is transferred out of the country of origin.
+As a global organization, Cummins transfers and stores some of the personal information we collect outside of its country of origin.
+This may include transfers to third parties assisting us in other countries as well as cloud storage of the data.
+If you live outside of the United States, you should be aware that the data privacy laws that apply to personal information differ from country to country, and do not always offer a consistent level of protection to that offered in your country.
 Nevertheless, Cummins has adopted measures that are designed to ensure that cross-border transfers of personal data take place in accordance with applicable data protection laws and requirements.
-The measures include assessments of the data importer as well as applicable host country laws to ensure that the recipient is capable of upholding an adequate level of protection for the data, and entering into appropriate written agreements with the data importer confirming that commitment.
-Cummins also relies on the E.U.
-Standard Contractual Clauses or an equivalent data transfer mechanism.
+The measures include assessments of the data importer as well as applicable host country laws to ensure that the recipient is capable of upholding an adequate level of protection for the data and entering into appropriate written agreements with the data importer confirming that commitment.
+Cummins relies on the E.U.
+Standard Contractual Clauses or an equivalent data transfer mechanism for those transfers and has also put in place similar mechanisms for transfers between our group companies.

 EU-US Privacy Shield Certification